builders-blueprint-series/from-coder-to-engineer/front/contents-at-a-glance.md

 # Contents at a glance

-Introduction

-## Part 1: A Engineering Mind

-Chapter 1: Coding is easy.
-Engineering is hard
+Chapter 1: Coding is Easy.
+Engineering is Hard
-Chapter 2: Favor simplicity over complexity
-Chapter 3: Poorly written software harms everyone Chapter 4: The engineering process

-## Part 2: Tools of the trade

-Chapter 5: You can't cheat the compiler
-Chapter 6: Tests don't lie
-Chapter 7: Coding building blocks
+Chapter 2: Embrace the Compiler, not the Code Review Chapter 3: Development Fundamentals
-Chapter 8: Principles to live by
+Chapter 4: Principles to Live By
-Chapter 9: Patterns to remember
+Chapter 5: Patterns to Remember

-## Part 3: Common Issues

-Chapter 10: Testing
+Chapter 6: Tests Are Insurance
-Chapter 11: Encapsulation
+Chapter 7: Embrace Encapsulation
-Chapter 12: Coupling
+Chapter 8: Crush Coupling
-Chapter 13: Repetition
+Chapter 9: Repudiate Repetition
-Chapter 14: Responsibility
+Chapter 10: Delegate Responsibility
-Chapter 15: Miscellaneous